Keysearch Review (Keyword Research on a Budget)

 I give this module an 8 out of 10.
 Being able to see all the keywords a domain or a given page is ranking for is essential information.
 This helps with competitor research as well as with content optimization.
 It needs filters though.

-8. URL Metrics
+10. URL Metrics

 The URL Metrics section is pretty straightforward.
 Simply submit one or more URLs and Keysearch will return a set of standard metrics per URL.

-Examples of these metrics are Moz DA/PA, total backlinks, and Alexa rank.
-It also includes social media stats but they don’t always appear to be correct, unless I am somehow misinterpreting the data presented.
+Examples of these metrics are Page and Domain Authority, total backlinks, and ranking keywords.
+It also includes social media stats but they don’t always appear to be correct.
+The table with all the data can be conveniently exported to CSV and PDF.

 One funny thing I noticed is that the number of total backlinks in this section does not match the number in the Backlink Tracker module.
 So obviously they are coming from different sources.